Hollywood Science

 Hollywood Science is an Open University TV programme produced for the BBC, which attempted to determine whether or not scenes in various films were scientifically credible.
 In the show, presenter Robert Llewellyn and scientist Jonathan Hare look at the science behind a scene in a film.
 They experiment or perform calculations, to see how the scene would work in real life.
 The scene is then given an accuracy rating.
 The approach is similar to that of the Bad Astronomer, who also uses films as a vehicle to teach science.
 The presence of Robert Llewellyn means the tone of the show is fairly light-hearted.

 The show started in the BBC Learning Zone, a section of education programming broadcast in the early morning, meant to be recorded and watched later.
 It was then given a higher profile programming slot on BBC2 in the early evening.
 The programme is currently repeated on UKTV Documentary.

 The series formed the basis of a Jonathan Hare lecture at Hull University in 2008.

 Episodes

-First series
+Series 1

 The first series of six ten-minute episodes premiered in the Open University's Learning Zone on BBC2 at 12:30 from 10 May 2001.

 Each of these episodes concentrated on the science of a single film.